Table of Contents

 Translation Memory & Branches

-How is my wordcount affected when working with branches?
+How is word count affected when working with branches

 When you work with branches: